 It’s never easy to change the way we live our lives.
 Some people do it because they want to make their lives even better.
 So they start to exercise, eat healthier, spend more time with their families etc. Others need to do it just to make their life good or less bad.

 Start to change your life with baby steps.
 Start it by doing something for yourself and don’t feel guilty for doing it.
 Think about when was the last time you laughed yourself to tears.
 Look at yourself as someone who deserves to be truly happy.
-Change your point of view to your life.
+Change your point of view of your life.
 Happiness is not for other people.
 It’s for everybody.

 When you believe in something, you always look for the signs to prove you’re right.
 So, believe you’re worth it.